Burton Howard Camp: Early life and education

-He was born in Hartford, Connecticut, to Howard Alexander Camp and Alice Amelia (Parsons) Camp.
+Burton Howard Camp was born in Hartford, Connecticut, to Howard Alexander Camp and Alice Amelia (Parsons) Camp.

-He graduated from Wesleyan University in 1901, where he was a member of the Eclectic Society and Phi Beta Kappa.
+He graduated from Wesleyan in 1901, where he was a member of the Eclectic Society and Phi Beta Kappa.
 He studied under Professor of English literature, Caleb Thomas Winchester, and gave an address at the Commencement.

-He earned a B.A. from Harvard in 1903, and M.A. in 1907, and Ph.D. from Yale in 1911.
+He earned a B.A. from Harvard in 1903, an M.A. in 1907, and a Ph.D. from Yale in 1911.
 His thesis was on the Convergence of Singular Integrals and his advisor was James Pierpont.

 Career

 He taught at Oak Grove Seminary in Vassalboro, Maine, from 1902–1903, was an instructor in Mathematics at the Massachusetts Institute of Technology from 1903–1904, at Wesleyan from 1904–1905, at Harvard from 1906–1907, and again at Wesleyan from 1907–1909.

 He was named an Associate Professor of Mathematics at Wesleyan in 1909, and a Professor in 1914.
-He was a chair of the department.
+He was also chair of the department.
 He was acting director of the Van Vleck Observatory from 1918–1920.
-He was involved with Mathematics at Wesleyan until 1948.
+He remained involved with Mathematics at Wesleyan until 1948.